fymmot/signalk-heel-angle/README.md

 # SignalK Heel Angle Inclinometer

-A digital recreation of a classic analog heel angle inclinometer, featuring both fine (-5° to +5°) and coarse (-30° to +30°) scales.
+A simple digital recreation of a classic analog heel angle inclinometer, featuring both fine (-5° to +5°) and coarse (-30° to +30°) scales.

 ![Heel Angle Inclinometer Screenshot](screenshot.png)

 ## Features

+- Uses `navigation.attitude.roll` path in SignalK (requires an IMU or other sensor providing this data)
 - Analog-inspired design with a glass effect
 - Dual scale display:
   - Fine scale (-5° to +5°) for precise readings near level
   - Coarse scale (-30° to +30°) for larger heel angles
 - Dark mode support (click the text to toggle)
-- Can be embedded in Kip dashboard
+- Can be embedded in Kip dashboard or viewed standalone

 ## Installation